gator1/jepsen/index.md

 rigorously, helps users choose databases and queues that fit their needs, and teaches everyone how to evaluate distributed systems correctness.

 Jepsen started as a project in my nights and weekends.
-In February [Stripe](http://stripe.com/jobs) hired me to continue Jepsen analyses full time; they currently sponsor the project.
+From February to November of 2015 I continued analyses full time at [Stripe](http://stripe.com/jobs).
+I'm now continuing Jepsen research as an independent contractor.

 ## Analyses